 Olympus OMD cameras have an AE bracket setting that makes bracketing your shots straightforward.

 You can vary the exposure settings between shots.
-For instance, the configuration of 3F 1.0 EV will take three images, using one stop between each image.
+For instance, the configuration of 3F 1.0 EV will take three images, using one-stop between each image.

 Studio lamps are another fall back you can use when all else fails.
-Models which give you the ability to set the balance of light for warmer or cooler will give you more options to set the mood of the room.
+Models that give you the ability to set the balance of light for warmer or cooler will give you more options to set the mood of the room.

 When Should You Change the Aperture?